idioma.chat

 Accessibility Conformance Report

-Summary: The Idioma translation widget achieves 16 of 16 criteria Supports against WCAG 2.1 Level AA.
-It is designed to be deployed on government websites that must comply with Section 508 of the Rehabilitation Act, ADA Title II, and agency-specific web accessibility standards.
+Summary: The Idioma platform — translation ribbon plus inline document viewer (Document Reader) — achieves 30 of 30 criteria Supports against WCAG 2.1 Level AA and selected 2.2 AA / AAA criteria.
+It is designed to be deployed on government websites that must comply with Section 508 of the Rehabilitation Act, ADA Title II, EN 301 549, and agency-specific web accessibility standards.
+Continuous regression coverage is provided by an automated axe-core sweep (npm run test:a11y).

 Product Description